QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 As the coefficients mentioned above are constant within the simulation time, they can be precomputed for computational efficiency.

-To account for buoyancy effects, a check is made in each timestep to determine whether the temperature gradient in the STES corresponds to the physically logical state, meaning that the temperatures in the upper layers are higher than in the lower storage layers.
-If, however, an inverse temperature gradient is present, a mixing process is performed in each timestep for all layers, beginning with \(l=2\):
+To account for buoyancy effects, a check is made in each time step to determine whether the temperature gradient in the STES corresponds to the physically logical state, meaning that the temperatures in the upper layers are higher than in the lower storage layers.
+If, however, an inverse temperature gradient is present, a mixing process is performed in each time step for all layers, beginning with \(l=2\):
 $$
 T_l = T_l + \theta_l \ \text{max} (0, T_{l-1} - T_l) \text{ for } l > 1 \text{ and }\\
 T_{l-1} = T_{l-1} - (1-\theta_l) \ \text{max} (0, T_{l-1} - T_l) \text{ for } l > 1